University of Guelph, History

 |Institution Type:||College / University|

-Position Title / Rank: Assistant Professor in Black Canadian History
+Position Title / Rank: Assistant Professor in Canadian History

 College: College of Arts

-The Department of History at the University of Guelph invites applications for a tenure-track position at the Assistant Professor level in Black Canadian History.
-The appointment will commence July 1, 2022.
+The Department of History at the University of Guelph invites applications for a tenure-track position at the Assistant Professor level in Canadian History.
+The appointment will commence on July 1, 2023.

-The position will have History as their home department, and their responsibilities will be split evenly between History and the Black Canadian Studies Minor, a new program which is launching in Fall 2022.
-Responsibilities include maintaining a robust research and publishing agenda, teaching undergraduate and graduate students in core Black Studies and History courses and in their own areas of research, and service work in History and Black Canadian Studies.
+Responsibilities of the position include maintaining a robust research and publishing agenda, teaching undergraduate and graduate students in core History courses and in their own areas of research, and service both in the History department and to the broader university and scholarly communities.

-Assessment of applications will begin on February 14, 2022 and will continue until the position is filled.
-Interested applicants should submit the following materials (preferably as a single PDF file): a cover letter; (2) a curriculum vitae; (3) writing samples (this may include publications or a chapter of the dissertation).
+Assessment of applications will begin on January 6, 2023 and will continue until the position is filled.
+Interested applicants should submit the following materials (preferably as a single PDF file): (1) a cover letter; (2) a curriculum vitae; (3) sample publications (a maximum of two articles, book chapters, and/or dissertation chapters); and (4) a teaching statement (maximum 750 words).
 Applicants should also arrange for three letters of reference to be sent under separate cover.
-Applications and reference letters should be sent to the attention of:
+Applications and letters of reference should be sent to the attention of:

 Administrative Assistant to the Chair